moww20/justfuckinguseburnaddress.com/docs/ADR-001-burn-address-derivation.md

 - Vulnerable to quantum computers (like all Ed25519-based systems)
 - A private key exists mathematically but is computationally infeasible to derive (~2^126 operations)
-- Uses RFC 9380 test-vector DST (library default); a custom DST would be preferred but would change the derived address
+- **Note on Migration**: We migrated from the RFC 9380 test-vector DST to a custom, domain-separated DST (`KEETA_BURN_ADDRESS-...`) for improved cryptographic hygiene.
+This resulted in a change of the derived address.

 ## Consequences
 - The address is provably unspendable by any party
 - Anyone can independently verify the derivation using the test vectors above
-- Fully IETF-standardized (RFC 9380)
+- Fully IETF-standardized (RFC 9380) with appropriate domain separation
 - Tokens sent to this address are permanently and irrevocably locked